cayleygraph/cayley/docs/Configuration.md

 ## Overview

 Cayley expects, in the usual case, to be run with a configuration file, though it can also be run purely through configuration flags.
-The configuration file contains a JSON object with any of the documented parameters.
+The configuration file contains a YAML/JSON object with any of the documented parameters.

-Cayley looks in the following locations for the configuration file
+Cayley looks in the following locations for the configuration file (named `cayley.yml` or `cayley.json`):

   * Command line flag
   * The environment variable $CAYLEY_CFG
+  * Current directory.
+  * $HOME/.cayley/
-  * /etc/cayley.cfg
+  * /etc/

 All command line flags take precedence over the configuration file.

-## Main Options
+## Database Options

-#### **`database`**
+#### **`store.backend`**

   * Type: String
   * Default: "memstore"